felix-dolderer/syrp/README.md

 #### Tests
 In the truffle console, run `test`.
 Feel free to dive into the tests scenarios to get an understanding of the desired behaviour.

+## Repository Structure
+### Backend
+Consists of Ethereum smart contracts written in Solidity.

+Folders: contracts & migrations

+### Mockup for Showcase
+A simple html-based mockup for a showcase

+Folders: mockup

+### Frontend
+A frontend in Vue.js.

+Folders: src

+*Frontend still under heavy development*